iqra63/Exploring_the_Microbial_COSMOS_III_2026_MAGstoPathogenGenomics/README.md

 ### 9.2 — Build an AssemblySet

-GTDB-Tk in KBase does **not** accept individual Assembly objects directly — they must first be grouped into an **AssemblySet** (this avoids running the app inefficiently, once per genome).
+GTDB-Tk in KBase does **not** accept individual Assembly objects directly, they must first be grouped into an **AssemblySet** (this avoids running the app inefficiently, once per genome).

 **App:** `Build AssemblySet`